Introduction: Preparing for a Euphonium or Baritone Audition

 • Technical drills: 15–20 minutes (scales, arpeggios, articulation patterns)

-• Etudes and studies: 20–30 minutes (build dexterity and musicality)
+• Etudes and studies: 20–30 minutes (building dexterity and musicality)

 • Audition repertoire: 30–45 minutes (solo, excerpts, required pieces)